keesiemeijer/php-basics-tutorial/README.md

 ## Introduction

 A PHP file contains PHP tags and has the file extension `.php`.
 When PHP reads a PHP file, it searches for opening and closing PHP tags `<?php` and `?>`.
 This tells PHP the text inside the tags is actual PHP code.
-The great thing about PHP files is that they can contain HTML (and other languages) as well.
+The great thing about a PHP file is that it can contain HTML (and other languages) as well.

 Here is a simple example of a web page with some HTML and PHP code.